 This page will keep you updated with any events we have attended as a school.
-Have a look at the photos below, to see what fantastic events Woodhouse Community Primary School have took part in!
+Have a look below to see what fantastic events Woodhouse Community Primary School have taken part in:

 Skip 2 Be Fit

 The children have been completing Skip 2 Be Fit every morning.
 Skip 2 Be Fit allows children to improve their personal best score (in skipping).
 They complete two, two minute relays with their own skipping ropes and each day they have to try and improve on their score from the previous day.
 The children really enjoy this and are working hard to improve their personal best score.

 Through the equip program we were given funding to work with Bowes Museum to complete different art based workshops, in order for all children to receive the arts award discover level.
 As part of this, Year 5 went on a trip to Bowes Museum and took part in a printing, fact finding and clockwork workshop.
 They also were lucky enough to see the fantastic Silver Swan in action.
 We then returned to school and completed a watercolour workshop with Julia and presented our learning to the school and parents.

 The 3P’s Project

 Year 5 were lucky to be involved in the 3P’s Project with Bishop Auckland Town Hall.
 The 3P’s are different sculptures that were placed in Bishop Auckland Town Centre for a short period of time.
 They have travelled all over the North East.
 As part of their work with Bishop Auckland Town Hall, Year 5 took part in different music, art and dance lessons based around The 3P’s.

 To end the spring term with a bang, we decided too create our own talent show called the Woodhouse Eggsfactor.
 All of the school (and parents) came to watch and be entertained.
 The children had to audition weeks in advance and practice their routine so that they were ready to perform on the stage.
 They were all fabulous!
 We had three surprise guests arrive to help ensure the judging was accurate.